Learning logic programs by explaining their failures: Problem setting

-\subsection{Learning From Failures}
+\subsection{Learning from failures}

-To define the LFF problem, we first define \emph{predicate declarations} and \emph{hypothesis constraints}.
-LFF uses predicate declarations as a form of language bias, defining which predicate symbols may appear in a hypothesis.
-A predicate declaration is a ground atom of the form $\emph{head\_pred}(\emph{p},a)$ or $\emph{body\_pred}(\emph{p},a)$ where \emph{p} is a predicate symbol of arity $a$.
-Given a set of predicate declarations $D$, a definite clause $C$ is \emph{declaration consistent} when two conditions hold (i) if $\emph{p}/m$ is the predicate in the head of $C$, then $\emph{head\_pred}(\emph{p},m)$ is in $D$, and (ii) for all $\emph{q}/n$ predicate symbols in the body of $C$, $\emph{body\_pred}(\emph{q},n)$ is in $D$.

-To restrict the hypothesis space, LFF uses hypothesis constraints.
-Let $\mathcal{L}$ be a language that defines hypotheses, i.e.~a meta-language.
-Then a hypothesis constraint is a constraint expressed in $\mathcal{L}$.
-Let $C$ be a set of hypothesis constraints written in a language $\mathcal{L}$.
-A set of definite clauses $H$ is \emph{consistent} with $C$ if, when written in $\mathcal{L}$, $H$ does not violate any constraint in $C$.

-We now define the LFF problem, which is based on the ILP learning from entailment setting \cite{luc:book}:
+We adopt the learning from failures (LFF) approach to ILP \cite{popper}.
+Let $\mathcal{H}$ be a set of hypotheses, where each hypothesis is a definite program (a set of definite clauses).
+Hypothesis space pruning is made explicit in LFF by means of \emph{hypothesis constraints}.
+For our purposes, it suffices to see a hypothesis constraint as a set of programs, typically related by their syntax, where the purpose of this set is to \emph{prune}, i.e.~rule out, these hypotheses.
+For example, given a program $P$, a hypothesis constraint could prune any program $Q \in \mathcal{H}$ such that $P \subseteq Q$, i.e.~any program that adds clauses to $P$.
+Given a set of hypothesis constraints $C = \{ C_1, \ldots, C_n \}$, $\mathcal{H}_C = \mathcal{H} \setminus (C_1 \cup \ldots \cup C_n)$ denotes the set of all hypotheses \emph{not} pruned by the individual constraints.

+We define LFF's input\footnote{We work with a more abstract LFF input than its original definition: our hypothesis spaces and its constraints are just sets rather than sets being represented by formulae in a constraint satisfaction language.} and introduce our running example:

-\begin{definition}[\textbf{LFF input}] A \emph{LFF} input is a tuple $(E^+, E^-, B, D, C)$ where $E^+$ and $E^-$ are sets of ground atoms denoting positive and negative examples respectively; $B$ is a Horn program denoting background knowledge; $D$ is a set of predicate declarations; and $C$ is a set of hypothesis constraints. \end{definition}
+\begin{definition}[\textbf{LFF input}] A \emph{LFF} input is a tuple $(E^+, E^-, \mathcal{H}, B, C)$ where $E^+$ and $E^-$ are sets of ground atoms denoting positive and negative examples respectively; $\mathcal{H}$ is a set of hypotheses; $B$ is a definite program denoting background knowledge\footnote{The background knowledge program can make use of functional symbols.}; and $C$ is a set of hypothesis constraints. \end{definition}

-A definite program is a \emph{hypothesis} when it is consistent with both $D$ and $C$.
-We denote the set of such hypotheses as $\mathcal{H}_{D,C}$.
-We define a LFF solution: